denke/note/README.md

 ### Metadata

 * __title__ Your document title.
-* __url__ You can set a custom url and use it to group documents (optional)

 ## How it works

 Denke Note will search the `content` folder for `.md` files.
-It reads the files content and splits them using `front-matter`.
-And we use `marked` to parse the markdown content.
+It reads the files content and parse the `front-matter` metadata.

 Denke Note will print the URL for which your files are being served.
 You can hide your files using the `stealth` option described next.